pedroksl/AdvancedAE/README.md

 container with the desired ingredient twice.
 You can also configure the scale by using the Throughput Monitor Configurator.
 Right-clicking a monitor with it will cycle between the options of "per tick", "per second" and "per minute".

+### Localization

+All contributions with translations are welcome.
+Localization is now handled by our [Crowdin page] (https://crowdin.com/project/advanced-ae/invite?h=464374806115e6b9f8ec8b93d2fdff762537248).
+Please be aware that we use string format, so things like "%s" should be preserved.

 Found a bug?
 Missing a feature?

 [Create an Issue!](https://github.com/pedroksl/AdvancedAE/issues)